Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

 If you want to use features, always combine them with benefits.
 Contrary to features, benefits can be used alone.

 How to Use the Text on Pictures Strategically and Why This Can Even Involve Drones

-You can when you frame them into a story, ideally consisting of benefits.
+You can frame them into a story, ideally consisting of benefits.

 The average property listing pictures are usually not structured and are often out of order.

-In order to improve the flow, you need knowledge about the benefits or the specific needs of your target clients and thus the overall marketing angle.
+To improve the flow, you need knowledge about the benefits or the specific needs of your target clients and, thus, the overall marketing angle.